MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows11-readiness-dashboard.md

 Yellow status generally means that the customer needs to remove an app during setup.

 Specifically, a machine is yellow in these cases:
-- If any app has a soft block up level, taking into account UX_OVERRIDE (this won't surface in setup, but isn't severe enough to be Orange)
+- If any app has a soft block up level, taking into account UX_OVERRIDE (this won't surface in setup, but isn't severe enough to be Orange).

 **Green**